Morriar/nit/src/doc/doc_experiments/exp_align/corpus.matches/nitcorn.corpus.md

 This method receives an `HttpRequest` and must return an `HttpResponse`.
 _nitcorn_ provides `FileServer`, a simple `Action` to serve static files.

-> match: nitcorn::Action
-> match: nitcorn::reactor::Action::answer
-> match: nitcorn::HttpRequest
-> match: nitcorn::HttpResponse
-> match: nitcorn::FileServer
-> match: nitcorn
+> name: nitcorn
-> match: nitcorn::nitcorn
-> match: nitcorn::HttpRequest::method
-> match: nitcorn::HttpResponse::files

 `HttpRequest` contains the GET and POST arguments as well as session data it one exists.
 The produced `HttpResponse` should contain the HTTP status code, the body, session data to preserve or create a session, and optionally list files to append.

-> match: nitcorn::Session
+> name: nitcorn::Session
-> match: nitcorn::sessions::HttpResponse::session
+> name: nitcorn::HttpRequest::body
-> match: nitcorn::sessions::HttpRequest::session
+> name: nitcorn::HttpResponse::body
-> match: nitcorn::HttpResponse
+> name: nitcorn::Session
-> match: nitcorn::HttpRequest
+> name: nitcorn::Session
-> match: nitcorn::HttpResponse::files
+> name: nitcorn::HttpResponse::files
-> match: nitcorn::http_request::HttpRequestParser::body
-> match: nitcorn::HttpResponse::body
-> match: nitcorn::ErrorTemplate::body
-> match: nitcorn::HttpRequest::body

 Each `Action` may be associated to many instances of `Route`.
 These routes can simply identify the root of a service, but also define parameters within the URI.

-> match: nitcorn::Route
-> match: nitcorn::Action
-> match: nitcorn::Routes
+> name: nitcorn::Routes
-> match: nitcorn::HttpRequest::uri
-> match: nitcorn::Routes::routes
-> match: nitcorn::FileServer::root
+> name: nitcorn::Route
-> match: nitcorn::VirtualHost::routes
+> name: nitcorn::HttpRequest::uri

 _nitcorn_ instances are configured dynamically in Nit code with the interfaces and routes created as needed.

-> match: nitcorn::Interfaces
-> match: nitcorn::nitcorn
-> match: nitcorn
+> name: nitcorn
-> match: nitcorn::VirtualHost::interfaces
-> match: nitcorn::Routes
+> name: nitcorn::Interfaces
-> match: nitcorn::Interface
+> name: nitcorn::Interface
-> match: nitcorn::Route
-> match: nitcorn::VirtualHost::routes
+> name: nitcorn::Routes
-> match: nitcorn::Routes::routes
+> name: nitcorn::Route

 _nitcorn_ plays well with other Nit services and tools such as `serialization`, `mongodb`, `sqlite` and `nitiwiki`.
 It also benefits from the full power of the Nit language: class refinement can be used to customize default services and merge many applications in a single server, and the FFI enables calling services in different languages.

-> match: nitcorn
+> name: nitcorn
-> match: nitcorn::nitcorn
-> match: serialization
-> match: serialization>
-> match: serialization::serialization

 ## Examples

-> match: nitcorn>examples>
+> name: nitcorn>examples>

 A minimal example follows with a custom `Action` and using `FileServer`.

-> match: nitcorn::Action
-> match: nitcorn::FileServer
-> match: nitcorn>examples>
+> name: nitcorn>examples>

 More general examples are available at `lib/nitcorn/examples/`.
 For an example of a larger project merging many _nitcorn_ applications into one server, take a look at the configuration of `http://xymus.net/` at `../contrib/xymus_net/xymus_net.nit`.

-> match: nitcorn>examples>
+> name: nitcorn>examples>
-> match: nitcorn::MyData::more
+> name: nitcorn>examples>
-> match: nitcorn
+> name: nitcorn
-> match: nitcorn::nitcorn

 Larger projects using _nitcorn_ can be found in the `contrib/` folder:

-> match: nitcorn
+> name: nitcorn
-> match: nitcorn::nitcorn

 * _opportunity_ is a meetup planner heavily based on _nitcorn_.
 * _tnitter_ is a micro-blogging platform with a simple Web and RESTful interface.
 * _benitlux_ uses a custom `Action` to subscribe people to a mailing list and define a RESTful interface.

-> match: nitcorn::Interface
-> match: nitcorn::restful
-> match: nitcorn::Action
+> name: opportunity
-> match: nitcorn
+> name: nitcorn
+> name: nitcorn::restful
-> match: nitcorn::nitcorn
+> name: nitcorn::restful

 ### Simple hello world server